scheide/dojo-stellar-hashwarriors/README.md

 This repository contains all projects developed by HashWarriors team to accomplish "NearX DOJO Stellar" challenges.

 ### Week 1 - Block Explorer
-Back-end: run a Stellar node on a cloud service.Run a Stellar node and build a block explorer (web page).
+- Back-end: run a Stellar node on a cloud service.
-Front-end: build a block explorer.
+- Front-end: build a block explorer.

 ## 📂 Folder Structure
-- `week1_block-explorer`: Contains block explorer project source code
+- `week1_block-explorer/`: Contains block explorer project source code
    - `public/`: Static files that are publicly available.
    - `src/`: Contains all the source code for the project.